-At the table, sipping the tea slowly, Jeannette replayed the rehearsal in her head.
+At the table, slowly sipping the tea, Jeannette replayed the rehearsal in her head.
 The steam from the cup warmed her cheeks.
 Maybe that was why the table seemed to blur, so that the grape juice stain on the yellow Formica swelled up to the size of an eggplant.
 Maybe the steam made her eyes smart too.

-You didn't fall in love with someone that, as of twenty-four hours ago, you hadn't met.
-You didn't hand that person a key to you, no matter that something about him spoke straight to your soul.
-He would probably never have a reason to look at you twice.
+You didn't fall in love with someone when, as of twenty-four hours ago, you hadn't met him.
+You didn't hand that person a key to you, no matter if something about him spoke straight to your soul.
+Jeannette could not be that stupid.
+God knew she had reason to know better.

 No, of course Jeannette didn't need her sister here right now.
-If Veronica saw her sniveling away like this, the questions and prying would never stop.
+If Veronica saw her snivelling away like this, the questions and prying would never stop.
 Jeannette couldn't have tolerated that for five minutes.
 Except...

 Saint Veronica, protector of helpless creatures.
-Who once, when she happened to glance out the window of her third-grade classroom and see kids cornering Jeannette again on the playground, had shot up out of her seat and straight past her staggered teacher to barrel down on those towheaded brats like the wrath of God.
+Who once, when she happened to glance out the window of her third-grade classroom and see kids cornering Jeannette yet again on the playground, the way they had done so often, had shot up out of her seat and straight past her staggered teacher to barrel down on those towheaded brats like the wrath of God.

 Jeannette rubbed her eyes with the back of her wrist.
-It was so late she might as well call it early.
-She poured the rest of the tea down the sink and rinsed the mug out neatly.
+It was so late, she might as well call it early.
+She poured the rest of the tea down the sink and nearly rinsed the mug out.

 In her bedroom, she shut the door and sat on the bed to peel off her nylons in the dark.
 Her tiny room always smelled like boiled cabbage.
-The downstairs neighbors seemed to fix sauerkraut every day of the week.
+The downstairs neighbours seemed to fix sauerkraut every day of the week.
 Jeannette reached behind her for the shade that covered her little window and pulled it down.
-Veronica laughed at her for doing that ("nobody's going to see anything, honey, unless there's some chipmunks out in that empty lot") but you couldn't be too careful.
-She wormed out of the skirt and blouse and thought about hanging them up, but the mattress sagged underneath her and it was too much work to stand up again.
+Veronica laughed at her for doing that ("nobody's going to see anything, honey, unless there's some chipmunks out in that empty lot"), but you couldn't be too careful.
+Jeannette wormed out of the skirt and blouse and thought about hanging them up, but the mattress sagged underneath her, and it was too much work to stand up again.
 She folded the clothes neatly and set them on the floor by the foot of the bed.